torshovlabs/terminal-ai/README.md

 # How to use?

-When writing "ai" followed up with a question, the terminal ai will act as a terminal assistant, helping you with commands related to work inside the Terminal itself And That Only.
+When writing "ai" Followed up With a Question in the Terminal, the terminal will respond as a terminal assistant, answering what you ask regarding how to utilize the Terminals full Power.

-If Only "ai" is written, with no arguments,
+WHEN ONLY "ai" is written, with no arguments,
-You will be prompted with a question, that when answered, Will behave as any regular LLM, searching trough the whole web, Able to create analyzes for you, as well as answer every quesiton you need answered
+You will be prompted with a question, that when answered,
+Will respond as any regular LLM,

+searching trough the whole web,
+Able to create analyzes for you, as well as answer the quesitons you need answered